cerules/mkaunts/readme.md

 ## Building
 We use [gulp](http://gulpjs.com/) as a taskrunner to handle building the app. <br>
-All of the gulp taks are located in the build/ folder. <br>
+All of the gulp tasks are located in the build/ folder. <br>

 ### Important Gulp Tasks
 #### gulp build